 # of Pages:164

 Even as sociocultural diversity continues to grow in the U.S., many classrooms offer a one-size-fits-all curriculum in which assessment relies heavily on standardized tests.
-Rejecting the narrow viewing of young children solely as prospective students, the authors see them as "simultaneously players, learners, readers of the world and words, artists—among other identities."
-This volume gives us rich evidence of the role of stories (enacted and told), imaginative play, and writing in children's language learning.
+Rejecting the narrow viewing of young children solely as prospective students, the authors see them as ?simultaneously players, learners, readers of the world and words, artists?among other identities.?
+This volume gives us rich evidence of the role of stories (enacted and told), imaginative play, and writing in children?s language learning.
 Copublished with Teachers College Press.
+Comprehensive Member Benefit.

 "If our standards-based economy requires us to make all children the same, to drain the joy out of learning, and to move lockstep through a set curriculum, we have forgotten what early childhood classrooms are all about.
 Genishi and Dyson remind us."